 The PRP intervention had significant effects on FSH concentration at the α = 0.05 level.

-Statistically significant increases in normal FSH and E2 values were seen at three and four months after the PRP intervention for all age groups.
+Statistically significant increases were seen in normal values of FSH and E2 at three and four months after the PRP intervention for all age groups.

 The conclusions from the study are that the results show that intraovarian PRP injection affects the improvement of ovarian tissue and function.

-Future controlled clinical studies are needed to elucidate the use of PRP in ovarian rejuvenation before offering it routinely through clinical treatment.
+Future controlled clinical studies are needed to elucidate the use of PRP in ovarian regeneration before offering it routinely through clinical treatment.

 Additional Study

-Focused on studying the changes that occur in human ovaries with age.
+Focused on investigating the changes that occur in human ovaries with age.

-The researcher accumulated extensive knowledge on the subject, and her study presents groundbreaking discoveries that could significantly impact our understanding of the female aging process and the development of new treatments.
+The researcher accumulated extensive knowledge on the subject, and her study presents groundbreaking discoveries that may significantly impact our understanding of the female aging process and the development of new treatments.

 One of the biggest challenges in studying ovarian aging is obtaining suitable tissues for research.